jathayde314/APCS/Hivolts/README.md

 # HiVolts

 This app is a game where one tries to avoid enemies (called Mho's) by moving on a grid and avoiding electric fences.
-It was a team effort between [Ivory Tang](mailto:ivoryttang@gmail.com), [Josh Athayde](https://github.com/jathayde314), [Jasmine Kapadia](https://github.com/jk26966), and myself.
+It was a team effort between [Aaron Campbell](https://github.com/DaNrd), [Ivory Tang](mailto:ivoryttang@gmail.com), [Jasmine Kapadia](https://github.com/jk26966), and myself.

 A playable jar file can be downloaded [here](https://github.com/DaNrd/01_APCS/releases/tag/1.0) and run with ```java -jar Hivolts.jar``` in the directory containing the jar file.